miquido/MQSwiftSign/README.md

 - `-project` or `-workspace` in order to fetch project/workspace content like targets and dependencies
 - either `-scheme` or `-target` in order to fetch build settings (sign style, team ID, provisioning profile specifiers etc.) based on the given configuration - if configuration is not provided, the default one will be inferred
 - `-exportOptionsPlist` for fetching the path at which the export plist file should be saved.
-- an optional `-sdk` if the project has multiple destination platforms (iOS, iPadOS, tvOS) For the `flutter build` command, tool anticipates the default scheme and target name for iOS builds (which is `Runner`) and executes similar actions as in `xcodebuild` case.
+- an optional `-sdk` if the project has multiple destination platforms (iOS, iPadOS, tvOS).

+For the `flutter build` command, the tool anticipates the default scheme and target name for iOS builds (which is `Runner`) and executes similar actions as in `xcodebuild` case.

-The tool supports nested dependencies - meaning, if your project uses separate app extension (for WatchOS, Rich Notifications etc.) the output plist will support it.
+The tool supports nested dependencies - meaning that, if your project uses separate app extension (for watchOS, rich notifications etc.) the output plist will support it.

-If needed (see the above conditions) MQSwiftSign tries in first place to create the export option plist and then runs the given `--shell-script`.
+If needed (see the above conditions) MQSwiftSign tries to create the export option plist and then runs the given `--shell-script` in first place.
 This way, while executing the build command, the export option plist is already created and saved at the specified path.

-Note that this parameter is only available when using makefile's actions.
-When using subcommands, the tool has no project configuration context to create a plist from.
+Note that this feature is only available when using makefile's actions.
+When using commands directly, the tool has no project configuration context to create a plist from.

 ## License